LordUnicorn31/PlatformerGame/README.md

 Castle night is a 2D platformer with a very classic style.
 You are Elyes, a skin-changer and your goal is to defeat the evil force ruling in the Alain Castle.
+To do so, you must pass the 2 maps the game has (The Forest and the Castle).

 ## Key Features